Frequently asked questions

-Collect a copy of the Lamington National Park Guide that includes detailed walking track information from the national park's information centre before setting out on a walk.
-The display panels in the centres and at the start of the Border Track also provide walking track descriptions.
+- take a photo of walking track maps on the display panels in the information centres and at the start of the Border Track.
+These panels also provide walking track descriptions.

 When does the rainforest open?

 The rainforest is always open.
 For your safety, it is recommended that you only walk during daylight hours.
-Choose walks that you are able to complete before it gets dark.
-As a general rule make sure you finish your walk an hour before sunset—remember that a rainforest can get dark very quickly towards the end of the day and earlier in the afternoon during winter.
+Choose walks that you can complete before it gets dark.
+Make sure you finish your walk an hour before sunset—remember that a rainforest can get dark very quickly towards the end of the day and earlier in the afternoon during winter.

 Are there guided ranger walks?

 No regular Queensland Park and Wildlife Service ranger guided walks are provided.
 Rangers do conduct walks for schools, universities and interest groups on a prearranged basis.
 Natural History Association volunteers conduct walks on special occasions.
-For more information please contact the Green Mountains Natural History Association and Lamington Natural History Association.
+For more information please contact the Green Mountains Natural History Association and the Lamington Natural History Association.

 Can I drink the water?

 Water from taps and water taken from creeks within the national park should be treated before drinking.

 How do I organise a remote bush camping permit?